-Anne Arundel County police Chief James Teare Sr.'s attorney said his client will not testify before the County Council even though it subpoenaed him.
+Anne Arundel County police Chief James Teare Sr.'s attorney said his client will not testify before the County Council even though

 The County Council held a special meeting Thursday in response to this information, but held off on approving a resolution that would further compel Teare to attend Monday.

 Chairman Derek Fink adjourned Thursday's meeting after less than a minute because Deputy County Attorney David Plymyer advised the council it had not given enough public notice.
 Thursday’s meeting was arranged on short notice.

 “[Plymer] didn’t feel that two hours was enough time,” Fink said at the hearing.

 The meeting had been called in response to a letter from Teare’s attorney Gerald P. Martin informing the council that his client would not be coming to the Monday meeting, where he was scheduled to be interviewed.